-WWE Rumors: Retired Hall Of Famer To Join Team Hogan At ‘Crown Jewel’
+WWE News: Rumors Of Hall Of Famer’s In-Ring Comeback Crushed On ‘Friday Night SmackDown’

 — WWE (@WWE) August 11, 2019

 At August’s SummerSlam pay-per-view, Edge made a surprise appearance by interrupting an Elias segment and spearing the singing superstar to the mat.
-It was the first wrestling maneuver that Edge performed since calling it a day in 2011, which fueled rumors that he’ll return for another match.
+It was the first wrestling maneuver that Edge has performed since calling it a day in 2011, which fueled rumors that he’ll return for another match.

 On top of that, Edge also confirmed that he feels like he could wrestle in another match on an episode of his podcast following the show, but he didn’t believe that WWE’s medical team would ever clear him.

-However, since the Crown Jewel match features nine other superstars, Edge wouldn’t have to bear the brunt of any serious physicality.
-Like the segment with Elias, his involvement could be limited to a move that doesn’t require him to take any bumps.
+However, as documented by WrestleTalk, he also revealed that he’s been looking into stem cell research to help him recover from the neck injury that forced him to retire.

-It remains to be seen if there’s any truth to these rumors, but we’ll find out on October 31.
+While Edge won’t be competing in the upcoming tag team match, it remains to be seen if there’s any truth to these recent rumors.
+Fans will find out once and for all on October 31.

 Delivered To Your INBOX